shaman007/Dockerfiles/rspamd/README.md

 #Rspamd

 Just default config that works as milter.
-Debug tools included.